-- G 2.3.3 Where rolling stock can be classified in multiple categories (for example both MU and SP), it is important to consider which LDPS category is most appropriate for the section of track. - G 2.3.4 If there are existing LDPSs on the route then it is useful to understand what existing rolling stock types are currently permitted to use the LDPS. - G 2.3.5 A process to determine the most appropriate type of LDPS is shown in Figure 3.
+- G 2.3.3 Where rolling stock can be classified in multiple categories (for example both MU and SP), it is important to consider which LDPS category is most appropriate for the section of track. - G 2.3.4 A process to determine the most appropriate type of LDPS is shown in Figure 3.